-Number of units 4 Capacity: 2 @ 140,000 and 2 @ 160,000 kw (declared values) 600,000 Operating head at maximum power pool, feet 396 Minimum head at full drawdown, feet 324
+Number of units 4 Capacity: 2 @ 140,000 and 2 @ 160,000 kW (declared values) 600,000 Operating head at maximum power pool, feet 396 Minimum head at full drawdown, feet 324

-I - INTRODUCTION
+1 - INTRODUCTION

 1-01.
-Authorization.
+Authorization for Manual.
 Section 7 of the Flood Control Act of 1944 instructed the Secretary of the Army to prescribe regulations for the use of storage allocated for flood control (now termed flood risk management) or navigation at all Corps reservoirs.
-Therefore, this water control manual has been prepared as directed in the Corps' Water Management Regulations, specifically Engineering Regulation (ER) 1110-2-240, Water Control Management (date enacted 8 October 1982).
-That regulation prescribes the policies and procedures to be followed in carrying out water management activities, including establishment and updating of water control plans for Corps and non-Corps projects, as required by federal laws and directives.
-This manual is also prepared in accordance with pertinent sections of the Corps' Engineering Manual (EM) 1110-2-3600, Management of Water Control Systems (date enacted 30 November 1987); under the format and recommendations described in ER 1110-2-1941, Drought Contingency Plans (date enacted 15 September 1981).
+Therefore, this water control manual has been prepared as directed in the Corps' Water Management Regulations, specifically Engineering Regulation (ER) 1110-2-240, Water Control Management (date enacted 30 May 2016).
+That regulation prescribes the policies and procedures to be followed in carrying out water management activities, including establishment and updating of water control plans for Corps and non-Corps projects, as required by Federal laws and directives.
+This manual is also prepared in accordance with pertinent sections of the Corps' Engineering Manual (EM) 1110-2-3600, Management of Water Control Systems (date enacted 10 October 2017); under the format and recommendations described in ER 1110-2-8156, Preparation of Water Control Manuals (date enacted 30 September 2018); and ER 1110-2-1941, Drought Contingency Plans (date enacted 02 February 2018).
 Revisions to this manual are to be processed in accordance with ER 1110-2-240.